EuBIC/EuBIC2023/FullGuidelines.md

 These projects can include, but are not limited to:

-  -   Tools
+### Software Tool Development
 - Extension of existing bioinformatics tools under the guidance of their original authors
 - Development of novel bioinformatics tools to solve open problems

-  -   Benchmarking
+### Benchmarking of Software Tools/Algorithms
-     -   Compilation of gold-truth datasets
+- Compilation of ground-truth/reference datasets
-     -   Collection of reference algorithmic implementations
+- Collection of reference implementation
-     -   Specification of benchmarking criteria
+- Specification of benchmarking criteria/free parameters
-   -  Workflows
+- Implementation of automated benchmarking workflow

+### Development of Data Analysis Workflows
-     -   Definition of formal protocols
+- Definition of formal protocol
+- Implementation of analysis workflow using a reproducable & shareable framework (Galaxy, Nextflow, ...)
-     -   Development of tutorials for bioinformatics software usage
+- Publication of workflow

-   -  Data analysis
+### Dataset re-analysis
 - (Re)analysis of publicly available proteomics datasets
+- Are the original results reproduceable?
+- Are the results robust or do they suffer from free parameter choices?

+Due to this years topic, we of course hope to recieve many AI-related hackathon proposal, but this is NOT a must!
+Any good science is welcome! 🧠👩‍🔬💡

 ## Guidelines